Opočno: Etymology

-The name is derived from the Old Czech adjective opočný, meaning "stone" or "rock" (castle).
+The name is derived from the old Czech adjective opočný, meaning 'stone' or 'rock' (castle).

 Geography

 Opočno is located about 20 km northeast of Hradec Králové.
 It lies in the Orlice Table.
-The highest point is the hill Velká Hvězda at 355 m above sea level.
-The town is situated on the Zlatý Stream and on the shore of the Broumar Pond.
+The highest point is the Velká Hvězda hill at 355 m above sea level.
+The town is situated on the Dědina River (here also called Zlatý potok) and on the shore of the Broumar Pond.

 History

 Opočno was first mentioned in 1068 by Cosmas of Prague in his Chronica Boemorum, when there was a gord.
 In the early 14th century, Opočno was acquired by the Drslavic family, who had a Gothic castle built here, and a small town began to arise next to it.

-In 1495, the Bohemian noble family of Trčka z Lípy became owners of Opočno.
-During their rule Opočno enjoyed a period of a significant economic growth, and the castle was rebuilt.
+In 1495, the Bohemian noble family of Trčka of Lípa became owners of Opočno.
+During their rule, Opočno enjoyed a period of a significant economic growth and the castle was rebuilt.
 After the extinction of the Trčka family, Opočno was acquired by the Colloredo family.
 In 1673, a Capuchin monastery was founded in Opočno.

 In the 19th century, further development occurred.
 The district court and a hospital were established.
 The industrialization began with establishment of factories producing farm machinery and dairy products.
 This led to growth of the population.

-During World War II, in 1942, the property of Colloredo-Mandsfeld family including the castle in Opočno was confiscated by the Nazis.
+During World War II, in 1942, the property of the Colloredo-Mandsfeld family including the castle in Opočno was confiscated by the Nazis.
 The restitution claims of the Colloredo-Mansfeld between 1991 and 2017 were denied.

 Demographics

+Transport

+Opočno is located on the railway line Náchod–Choceň.

 Sights

 The main sight is Opočno Castle.
 In 1560–1569, it was rebuilt in the Renaissance style, and after a fire in the late 17th century, Baroque modifications were made.
 Its part is an English park with an area of 19.5 ha.
 In the castle park there is the French-style castle summer house from 1602.

 In Opočno there are three churches.
 The parish Church of the Holy Trinity is located in the castle complex and is originally from the early 14th century.
 The Church of the Nativity of Jesus was originally a convent church of the Capuchin monastery.
 The monastery complex with the church is a unique complex of early Baroque buildings.
 The third church is the Church of the Virgin Mary in the old cemetery.
-The old church from the 17th centurx was rebuilt in 1810 to its current appearance.
+The old church from the 17th century was rebuilt in 1810 to its current appearance.
 It now serves as a concert hall.

 The historic centre of Opočno is formed by squares Kupkovo and Trčkovo with adjacent streets, and by the castle complex.
 On Trčkovo Square, there are valuable Renaissance and Baroque burgher houses.